k0pernicus/website/content/posts/recommended_books_1.md

 This strange situation gave me the opportunity to read again some books I like(d), and to make a short list of books I recommend.

 All the books I recommend have a link to [goodreads](https://www.goodreads.com) if you want to learn more about a particular one.

+This is the first part of this recommendation list.

 ## CS related books